 The BSP (bulk synchronous parallel) architecture incorporates a scalable and transparent communication model.
 The task-level synchronisation mechanism of the machine, however, is not transparent to the user and can be inefficient when applied to the co-ordination of irregular parallelism.
 This article presents a discussion of an alternative memory-level scheme which offers the prospect of achieving both efficient and transparent synchronisation.
 The scheme, based on a discrete-event simulation paradigm, supports a sequential style of programming and, coupled with the BSP communication model, leads to the emergence of a virtual von Neumann parallel computer.

-|Research Community:||University of Westminster > Science and Technology > Electronics and Computer Science, School of|
+|Subjects:||University of Westminster > Science and Technology > Electronics and Computer Science, School of (No longer in use)|

 |Last Modified:||20 Sep 2011 11:46|